applejag/Newtonsoft.Json-for-Unity.Converters/Doc/Compatability-table.md

 4. ❌<a name="note-4"></a> Type directly or indirectly contains reference to the NativeArray or NativeSlice types.
-Deserializing these types will cause imminent memory leaks and so deserializing (writing JSON) using these types are therefore highly discouraged.
+Deserializing these types will cause imminent memory leaks and so deserializing (reading JSON) using these types are therefore highly discouraged.

 5. ❔<a name="note-5"></a> Serializing this type has not been tested nor